taha2218/animate/README.md

-# animate
+# scrollanimate
-Animation on Website using JS !
+A test website to learn animations on scrolling !